JonathanMEdwards/subtext10/doc/language.md

 > An alternative to prefixing `check` (and `let`) is to suffix `\` or `skip`.

-Only formulas can be conditional, not data fields.
+Only output items can use a conditional program, not input items.
 See _Missing values_ for alternative techniques.

-When a formula rejects, what happens depends on the kind of block it is inside.
-Inside a do-block or a function-block, rejection halts further evaluation of the block, and makes the whole block reject.
-What happens next depends on the kind of block containing that block — if it is also a do-block or function-block the rejection continues to propagates into the containing block.
-This proceeds until the rejection reaches one of several kinds of block that handle rejections, for example the _try-block_.
-In this way rejection is like exception catching in conventional languages, except that it is the only kind of exception supported.
+When a program rejects, what happens depends on the kind of structure it is inside.
+Inside a `do` structure (and other program structues to be introduced later), rejection halts further execution, and causes the whole program structure to reject.
+What happens next depends on the kind of structure containing that structure — if it is also a `do` structure then the rejection continues to propagates into the containing structure.
+This proceeds until the rejection reaches one of several kinds of structure that handle rejections, for example the `try` structure_.
+Rejection is like _exception catching_ in conventional languages, except that it is the single kind of exception supported, and it carries no extra information visible to the program.

-A try-block is a code block allows you to respond to a rejection by doing something else — it fills the role of the ubiquitous _IF_ statement in conventional languages.
+A `try` structure is a program that can respond to a rejection by doing something else — it fills the role of the ubiquitous _IF_ statement in conventional languages.
 Here is an example:
 ```Txt
 polarity = do {
   n: 0